 The length of your assessment will vary depending on the type of assessment conducted.
-It can vary between 1- 4 hours.
-Please contact us for more information
+It will be between 1- 4 hours.

 What will happen after an assessment?

-After the initial assessment, the Consultant Psychiatrist will briefly discuss a care plan.
+After the initial assessment, the consultant psychiatrist will briefly discuss a care plan.
 This may involve psychological therapy or medication.
-If medication is chosen as a means of treatment, they will administer the medication on the day, but you will be required to attend a review appointment once you have finished your prescription.
-A full report will then be sent out to you and your GP following the assessment.
+If they prescribe medication, they will do so online.
+Our pharmacy partner will send it to you by post so that you receive the medication at your doorstep.
+You will be required to attend a review appointment.
+A full report will be sent out to you and your GP, following the assessment.

 Can the doctors provide private prescriptions?